 Carnegie Mellon offers a wide array of academic programs, majors and minors, within six undergraduate colleges and inter-college degree programs.

 Are just a few examples of active multicultural organizations here at Carnegie Mellon.

 Our goal is to create an atmosphere that cultivates a sense of community and diversity at Carnegie Mellon while also embracing each student’s individuality.
-Students at Carnegie Mellon represent all fifty states and over forty-five nations.
-Needless to say, Carnegie Mellon students embody a wide array of backgrounds and cultures.

 On June 23, 2003, the Supreme Court issued two landmark decisions addressing race and ethnicity-conscious admission in higher education.

 The Court affirmed that student body diversity is a compelling governmental interest that permits colleges and universities to consider race and ethnicity in admission, as long as they do so in a “narrowly tailored” manner.

 Carnegie Mellon believed this issue to be so important that it led in the preparation of an Amicus brief filed with the Supreme Court urging the Court to affirm, in accordance with Justice Powell’s opinion in Regents of the University of California v.
 Bakke, that some consideration of race, as one of many factors in the selection of students for admission to a college or university, comports with the Equal Protection clause of the Fourteenth Amendment and Title VI of the Civil Rights Act of 1964.

 Carnegie Mellon's Center for Student Diversity and Inclusion offers resources to enhance the student experience in dimensions such as access, success, campus climate and intergroup dialogue.Learn more about The Center for Student Diversity and Inclusion